tayganr/lakehouse/modules/module02b.md

 ## 8. Data flow (Alter row - markAsUpsert)

+In this step, we are going to mark all rows from the incoming stream with the **UPSERT** policy.

 1. Click the **[+]** icon to the right of `checkForEarlyFacts`, under **Row modifier** select **Alter Row**

     ![ALT](../images/module02b/059.png)